Rprashmik/Grafana-Monitoring-Stack/README.md

 📸 Dashboards

-Add screenshots in the screenshots/ folder:
+Add screenshots in the screenshots/ folder for:

 Linux server dashboard